 Diagnosing the extent of a crack teeth

-- When you suspect your tooth has a crack, check yourself into hospital or call your dentist for a check-up.
+- When you suspect your tooth has a crack, check yourself into hospital or call your emergency dentist for a check-up.
 The procedure is:

 - The dentist asks for your dental history including chewing habits including grinding of teeth.